Together with You

 What to Expect

 Once you submit the Hardship Affidavit, an Invitation Homes representative will personally contact you within 7 days to discuss your specific situation and available options.

 We are committed to working with those impacted and being fully compliant with all of the state/local protections that have been adopted and update over the last few months.
-Please know we will take no further action on your residency status if you are responsive when you are contacted.
 We truly appreciate your patience as we personally work directly with a large number of residents and their unique situations.

 Frequently Asked Questions